FinleyGe/Forever-Jimmy/README.md

 ### Hi there 👋

+I am Forever-Jimmy, or Finley.

+I am a student in Zhejiang  University of Technology.
+A lover of STEM.

+I'm currently working for the test.
+I'm curretly learning golang, flutter, vue and so on.

+Contract me!

 <!--
 **Forever-Jimmy/Forever-Jimmy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.